int-brain-lab/iblrig/README.md

 command or something similar for your specific setup to test it is working: `python -c "from one.api import ONE; ONE()"`

 ### Configuring the iblrig_params.yml file for your setup
-Open the `C:\iblrig\iblrig_params.yml` configuration file in your favorite text editor and change whatever the values to match your system.
+Open the `C:\iblrig\iblrig_params.yml` configuration file in your favorite text editor and change the values to match your setup.
 If following these instructions, the only two values that need to be updated should be:
 - iblrig_remote_data_path: "\\\\lab_server_ip_or_dns\\data_folder"
 - iblrig_remote_server_path: "\\\\lab_server_ip_or_dns"
   - NOTE: When altering these values, be sure to keep in mind that the backslash character is also used as an escape character.